ybai3/scMAPA/README.md

 Next we will call DaPars2 developed by Dr. Zheng Xia in the following paper: https://doi.org/10.1038/ncomms6274.
 We modified the original code so that it will output the estimated counts of long and short isoforms for each cluster.
 The modified DaPars2 is a python script Dapars2_Multi_Sample_abd.py.
 Please note that DaPars2 was originally written in Python/2.7.
 So, please make sure the python loaded for step3.sh is python/2.7.

 Step3.sh will call the DaPars2 with following input files: chrIDs.txt, config.txt, and mapping_bam_location_with_depth.txt. chrIDs.txt contains the names of chromosomes that user wants to search for APA event.
-Please note that the chromosome names should match with names in BAM files. config.txt specifies the location of input files.
-We recommend to set Coverage_threshold to 1 and do filtering in our R package as it gives more flexibility.
-For further configure options of DaPars2.
-Please refer to https://hpc.oit.uci.edu/~leil22/DaPars2_Documentation/DaPars2.html. mapping_bam_location_with_depth.txt contains the number of mapping reads for each split bam.
+Please note that the chromosome names should match with names in BAM files. config.txt specifies the location of other input files.
+Below is the config.txt for example data.
+In the configuration file, we recommend to set Coverage_threshold to 1 and do filtering in our R package as it gives more flexibility. mapping_bam_location_with_depth.txt contains the number of mapping reads for each split bam.
 This number can be easily calculated by running samtools view -c -F 4 name.bam.
 For the example data,
 ```
 echo clusterImmune.dedup.chr.bam
 samtools view -c -F 4 clusterImmune.dedup.chr.bam